Where to find the best Korean BBQ in Melbourne

 Hwadam Korean BBQ and Grill

 For a new take on Korean BBQ, head to Hwadam on Elizabeth Street.
-Choose from premium meats (the giant pork rib is a must order), grilled cheese and pork skin.
+Choose from premium meats (the perfectly-marbled Wagyu is a must), grilled cheese and pork skin.
 Or construct your own K-BBQ sushi.
 Just wrap your freshly grilled meat around sushi rice and add a dollop of wasabi.
 It's the foodie mash-up we didn't know we needed.

 Byeok Dol

 Byeok Dol is the latest must-try Korean restaurant in Melbourne.
-Try the succulent beef Wagyu, the crunchy fried chicken and finish with the injeolmi bingsu.
-Tucked away in the neon lights of Chinatown, BBQ sets start at $40.
+Try the succulent beef Wagyu, the crunchy fried chicken and gooey corn cheese.
+Tucked away in the neon lights of Chinatown, choose from a bunch of BBQ sets depending on your taste and budget.
 Visit Tuesday to Sunday, and bring your appetite.

 BBQ King